jodiegardiner/pm-planner/README.md

 My partner constantly thinks up new and useful features the app could have, and I have also compared what I have done closely to existing similar commerical products already out there.
 I have much still to do but already I think what I have created is comparable to some of what is commerically available.

 The majority of all this organisation and paperwork is currently done by the midwives themselves, with virtually no systems in place with the Company, so there is a real desire to automate and simplify as much of this as possible, freeing up midwives for far more important uses of their time.
-I see this as a sort of desirable feature that isn't really a feature of the app itself but nevertheless results ina  lot of value to the Company.
+I see this as a sort of desirable feature that isn't really a feature of the app itself but nevertheless results in a lot of value to the Company.

 ## Theme/UX
 I modified the Dashgum Admin theme quite extensively, incorporating the colour scheme from Private Midwives throughout, as well as using their logo.
 It is a trivial matter to reskin the app for another client or for a more "general" theme without any company-specific identity.
 Something which may prove invaluable in future (it is literally as simple as mass find and replacing the hex values specified at the top of the custom.css file).